TAGC-NetworkBiology/epiMEIF/README.md

 * Cluster1- This is the data with the snps from the Interaction List of epiMEIF
 * niter- Number of iteration or number of times snps are randomly drawn for benchmarking.

+# Implementation of the code

+An RMD file (epiMEIF_Illustration) is loaded which retrieves data from the folder data and R codes from the folder codes and shows the step by step implementation of the epiMEIF method.
+In the html report (epiMEIF_Illustration) we illustrate how to run the cforest part of the epiMEIF and obtain higher order interactions from different types of dataset (cross-sectional dataset/longitudinal).
+We will also illustrate ways to validate the interactions obtained from MEIF using the additional testing strategies- max-t test and anova test and obtain the final interaction network.